AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Elite Msc in Neuroengineering
+    - course: Elite MSc in Neuroengineering
       institution: Technical Univeristy of Munich
       year: 2023
     - course: BSc in Electrical Engineering